-Figure 2.
-The distribution of growing stock by tree species (Yearbook Forest 2014).
+Figure 1 The distribution of growing stock by tree species (Yearbook Forest 2017).

 For logging in any type of forest, it is required that a valid forest inventory or forest management plan, along with a felling permit issued by the Environmental Board, is available.
-All issued felling permits and forest inventory data is available in the public forest registry online database10.
+All issued felling permits and forest inventory data is available in the public forest registry online database9.

 Area of protected forests accounts to 25.3% of the total forest area whereas 10% is considered to be under strict protection.
 The majority of protected forests is located on state property.
-The main regulation governing the preservation of biodiversity and the sustainable use of natural resources is the Nature Conservation Act11.
+The main regulation governing the preservation of biodiversity and the sustainable use of natural resources is the Nature Conservation Act10.
+Estonia has signed the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 199211 and joined the International Union for Conservation of Nature (IUCN) in 200712.
+There are no CITES or IUCN protected tree species naturally growing in Estonia.